joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 [00:31:52](https://www.youtube.com/watch?v=tiTIG0RZLDQ&t=00h31m52s)

-The component’s configuration defines global display options such as:
+The component's configuration defines global display options such as:

 * List style (table/grid/list)
 * Show/Hide description, hits, downloads, etc.

-To support the new “All Sermons” view:
+To support the new "All Sermons" view:

 1. Go to **Component Config** in JCB.
-2. Duplicate the relevant “Preacher” fields.
+2. Duplicate the relevant "Preacher" fields.
 3. Rename each to use the prefix `all_` (e.g., `all_display`, `all_hits`, `all_description`).
 4. Mark them as **Global**.
 5. Add them under a new tab: **All**.

-This ensures your “All Sermons” view has its own customizable options.
+This ensures your "All Sermons" view has its own customizable options.

 ---